What is executive recruiting, and how does it differ from general staffing?

 The ultimate goal of hiring executives is to make an offer to the best candidate as quickly as possible.
 According to executive recruiting firm Pixcell, it can take six to eight weeks to build a shortlist of candidates, and final selection can take seven to 14 weeks.

 Drive the executive hiring process with as much urgency as possible.
 The longer you take to make a decision, the greater the chance of missing out on a great candidate.
-Automation can be a key to reducing your timeline for hiring.
+Using executive recruiting software and outreach automation to compress the candidate identification and sequencing phases can meaningfully reduce total time-to-fill, giving your hiring team more runway to evaluate finalists rather than waiting on a shortlist.

 "There are way too many jobs open and everybody's looking for superstars.
 As a recruiter, it's important to be aware that there's a lot of competition and that when you have a good person that's ready for a change, they'll have multiple offers.
 Guaranteed," King says.